pybern/selfhost/README.md

 ## Prerequisites

-1. Purchase a domain name
+1. Purchase a domain name (optional - can use IP address)
-2. Purchase a Linux Ubuntu server (e.g. [droplet](https://www.digitalocean.com/products/droplets))
+2. Purchase a Linux Ubuntu server (e.g. [DigitalOcean droplet](https://www.digitalocean.com/products/droplets))
-3. Create an `A` DNS record pointing to your server IPv4 address
+3. Create an `A` DNS record pointing to your server IPv4 address (if using domain)

 ## Quickstart